 The average length of the large intestine is 135-150 cm.
 Ascending and descending segments of the colon are fixed to the retroperitoneum.
-However, the transverse and sigmoid colon are supported by a mesentery in the abdomen.
+However, the transverse and sigmoid colon are supported by a mesentery.
 A comprehensive understanding of small bowel and colonic vascular anatomy is essential for any physician performing a primary lower GI procedure for hemorrhage or other diseases.

 The ileocolic, right colic, and middle colic branches of the superior mesenteric artery supply blood to the cecum, ascending, and proximal transverse colon, respectively.
 The superior mesenteric vein drains the right side of the colon, joining the splenic vein to form the portal vein.
 The inferior mesenteric artery supplies blood to the distal transverse, descending, and sigmoid colon.
 The inferior mesenteric vein carries blood from the left side of the colon to the splenic vein.
 A rich network of vessels from the superior, middle, and inferior hemorrhoidal vessels supplies the rectosigmoid junction and rectum.

 Diverticulosis, angiodysplasia, colitis, carcinoma, and anorectal disease in the pathophysiology of LGIB are briefly discussed in this section.